sbb-design-systems/lyne-components/src/elements/stepper/stepper/readme.md

 ## Accessibility

 Use an `aria-label` attribute to describe the purpose of the stepper.
 The `sbb-stepper` also sets other attributes on the steps and the step labels like `aria-setsize`, `aria-posinset`, `aria-controls`, `aria-labelledby`.
+If important content needs to be announced when a step is changed, use the `aria-live=‘polite’` attribute.

 <!-- Auto Generated Below -->